Tiimber/terminal-notification/README.md

 **Clone**

 First you need to clone this project.
-If you havent already, visit [Project home] [1] and follow instructions for how to clone the project.
+If you haven't already, visit [Project home] [1] and follow instructions for how to clone the project.

 **Install terminal-notifier**